Shopping Cart

 What They’re Testing

-• Doctors are trying to see if they can safely transplant lab-grown dopamine-making brain cells into the part of the brain that controls movement (called the putamen) and help improve Parkinson’s symptoms.
+• Doctors are trying to see if they can safely transplant lab-grown dopamine-making brain cells into the putamen and help improve Parkinson’s symptoms.

 • These new cells were designed to replace the ones lost because of Parkinson’s, and possibly help the brain function more normally again.